1-Bromopropane: Applications

-Its increasing use in the 21st century resulted from the need for a substitute for chlorofluorocarbons and perchloroethylene (tetrachloroethylene) as a dry cleaning solvent, however its use in dry cleaning has been steadily declining and by 2020, its use for dry cleaning is nearly obsolete.
+It was used in dry-cleaning in the United States, introduced in 2006.
+It was represented by the FabriSolv and DrySolv products.
+Its increasing use in the 21st century resulted from the need for a substitute for chlorofluorocarbons (such as CFC-113) and perchloroethylene as a dry cleaning solvent, however its use in dry cleaning has been steadily declining and by 2020, its use for dry cleaning is nearly obsolete while perchloroethylene remained the most common solvent in dry cleaning as of 2024.
+Dry cleaning machines used with 1-Bromopropane were converted PERC machines.

 Regulation

-In the EU, 1-bromopropane has been classified as reproductive toxicant per Registration, Evaluation, Authorisation and Restriction of Chemicals, which makes it a "substance of very high concern".
+In the European Union, 1-bromopropane has been classified as reproductive toxicant per Registration, Evaluation, Authorisation and Restriction of Chemicals, which makes it a "substance of very high concern".

 As of January 5, 2022, 1-bromopropane has been added to the United States Clean Air Act list of Hazardous Air Pollutants (HAP).

 Since 2007, it has been approved for use under the U.S. EPA's Significant New Alternatives Policy (SNAP) as a suitable replacement for ozone depleting chemicals.
-The U.S. EPA announced that, based on a work plan developed under the Toxic Substances Control Act of 1976, in 2013 it will begin a full risk assessment of 1-Bromopropane.
+In 2013, the U.S. EPA announced that, based on a work plan developed under the Toxic Substances Control Act of 1976, it would begin a full risk assessment of 1-Bromopropane.
+In December 2022, the U.S. EPA released a revised risk determination from the August 2020 risk evaluation, used to form a proposed risk management rule in July 2024.

-The North Carolina Department of Labor’s Occupational Safety and Health Division issued a Hazard Alert in 6/2014, as it "is not regulated to protect workers, consumers or the environment".
+The North Carolina Department of Labor's Occupational Safety and Health Division issued a Hazard Alert in 6/2014, as it "is not regulated to protect workers, consumers or the environment".